mne-tools/mne-python/doc/source/manual/AppA.rst

 .. note:: If left and right are flipped in BrainSuite,    use the --flip option in mne_convert_surface to    set the coordinate transformation correctly.

-.. note:: The BrainSuite scalp    surface can be also used for visualization in mne_analyze ,    see Section 7.16.1.
+.. note:: The BrainSuite scalp    surface can be also used for visualization in mne_analyze ,    see :ref:`CHDCGHIF`.